Diagnostics, model selection, troubleshooting

 #> modelX modelY modelZ

-Similarly, you can use the plot()
+Similarly, you can use the plot() function to visualize

 the result.
 This function, yet again, internally calls abc’s